2015

 2023

 The same pattern, upsert with increment into time-bucketed keys, turned out to be language-agnostic.
-Trifle::Stats was ported to Elixir and then Go.
-Three languages, same simple idea, same composable approach.
+Trifle::Stats was ported to Elixir.
+Two languages, same simple idea, same composable approach.
 Learning functional programming paradigms along the way.

 2025–2026